-1. I have started a period of supervised practice under Pathway 2 of the current ESM registration standard and want to apply for endorsement under that pathway - what do I need to do?
+1. I started a period of supervised practice under Pathway 2 of the previous endorsement for scheduled medicines registration standard and want to apply for endorsement under that pathway - what do I need to do?

-If, at 1 August 2018 you have started a period of supervised practice in accordance with Pathway 2 of the current ESM registration standard and have not yet submitted an application for endorsement, but want to apply under Pathway 2:
+If, at 1 August 2018 you had started a period of supervised practice in accordance with Pathway 2 of the previous endorsement for scheduled medicines registration standard and had not yet submitted an application for endorsement, but want to apply under Pathway 2:

-- By 1 September 2018, you must submit to the Australian Health Practitioner Regulation Agency (AHPRA): - evidence of your approved qualification in podiatric therapeutics (not more than seven years old) - evidence of successful completion of web-based case studies (completed not more than three years ago), and - a signed supervisory agreement (dated and signed before 1 August 2018).
+- By 1 September 2018, you must submit to the Australian Health Practitioner Regulation Agency (AHPRA): - evidence of your approved qualification in podiatric therapeutics (or equivalent) (not more than seven years old)

+- evidence of successful completion of web-based case studies (completed not more than three years ago), and - a signed supervisory agreement (dated and signed before 1 August 2018).

-A form for submitting these documents will be published on the Endorsement for scheduled medicines page of the Board's website on 1 August 2018, when the new ESM registration standard takes effect.
+A form for submitting these documents is published on the Forms page of the Board's website.

-- You have 12 months from the date of the signed supervisory agreement to complete the requirements of the current Pathway 2 and submit your application for endorsement, together with the required supporting documentation, including 40 log sheets for assessment. - No extensions to the period of supervised practice will be granted. - Applications submitted under this transitional arrangement will be assessed against the requirements for Pathway 2 of the current ESM registration standard. - No applications under this transitional pathway will be accepted after 1 August 2019.
+You have 12 months from the date of the signed supervisory agreement to complete the requirements of Pathway 2 and submit your application for endorsement, together with the required supporting documentation, including 40 log sheets for assessment.

+- No extensions to the period of supervised practice will be granted. - Applications submitted under this transitional arrangement will be assessed against the requirements for Pathway 2 of the previous endorsement for scheduled medicines registration standard.. - No applications under this transitional pathway will be accepted after 1 August 2019.